gustafsson96/you-made-you-fitness/README.md

 ## Agile Methodology

 This project was planned and created by the use of an agile approach.
-By the use of a GitHub project including issues (user stories), milestones and MoSCoW labels I kept track of the progress.
-For future projects, I will also plan and document the development process in sprints, to get a better overview of the timeframe.
+A GitHub project including issues (user stories), milestones and MoSCoW labels was created to keep track of the development process and progress.

+**GitHub Project Board**

+Issues were moved between Todo, In Progress, and Done as the work progressed.
+All items left in the "Todo" column when the project is submitted are labeled "won't have" for this release.

 ![screenshot of github project board](/documentation/images/github-project-board.png)

+**Epics**

+The epics were created as GitHub milestones.
+The user stories for each epic were then linked to its relevant milestone.

+An additional milestone was included to keep track of the project set up.
+It only contains steps for setting up the project, no user stories.

 ![screenshot of github milestones](/documentation/images/github-milestones.png)

+**User Stories**

+The user stories were created as GitHub issues and contain related acceptance criterias and tasks (with the exepction of a few labeled "won't have" for this release).
+These were checked off continuously as the requirements were met.

 ![screenshot of github issues](/documentation/images/github-issues.png)

+**MoSCoW Labels**

+MoSCoW labels were created to prioritize the GitHub issues with user stories.
+An additional setup label for the intial setup steps was also included.
+I also kept the default documentations label, but ended up not using it.

 ![screenshot of labels](/documentation/images/github-labels.png)